lshariprasad/SQL---DATABASES-LEARNING/README.md

 without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies.
 ⭐ Final Note
-This repository is learning-focused, industry-aligned, and suitable for:
+This repository is learning-focused, industry-aligned, and ideal for:

 SQL Beginners